impierce/openid4vc/oid4vci/README.md

 # OpenID for Verifiable Credential Issuance
-This is a library for the [OpenID for Verifiable Credential Issuance](https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html) (OpenID4VCI) specification developed by the [OpenID
+This is a Rust library for the [OpenID for Verifiable Credential Issuance](https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html) (OpenID4VCI) specification developed by the [OpenID
 Digital Credentials Protocols
 Working Group](https://openid.bitbucket.io/connect/openid-4-verifiable-presentations-1_0.html).